Unit evaluations: Information for students

 It is specific - use examples to emphasise points and make your feedback clear with as much relevant detail as possible.
 For example, a helpful comment is: “The lecturer can sometimes be dismissive of questions and rushes through things, making it hard to follow and puts me off participating in discussions.”
 Less helpful is: “The lecturer’s style isn’t very good.”

 It is respectful - always tell us what you genuinely think but remember that what you have written will have an impact on the person reading your comment.
-Your comments must be in line with the University’s Dignity and Respect Policy otherwise action may be taken.
+Your comments must be in line with the University’s Dignity and Respect Policy and Procedure otherwise action may be taken.

 It is solution-focussed - the best feedback makes suggestions and gives ideas about what can be done better or differently next time.
 For example, a helpful comment is: “It would be better to have more variety in assessment that helps me develop and practice different skills and that are more like the challenges I’ll be facing in my career.”
 Less helpful is: “There are too many essays.”